 The Hyperledger Fabric client SDK provides a structured environment of libraries for developers to write and test chaincode applications.
 The SDK is fully configurable and extensible through a standard interface.
 Components, including cryptographic algorithms for signatures, logging frameworks and state stores, are easily swapped in and out of the SDK.
-The SDK provides APIs for transaction processing, membership services, node traversal and event handling.
-The SDK comes in multiple flavors: Node.js, Java. and Python.
+The SDK API uses protocol buffers over gRPC for transaction processing, membership services, node traversal and event handling applications to communicate across the fabric.
+The SDK comes in multiple flavors - Node.js, Java. and Python.